meribold/git-snap/readme.md

 *   If the file exists in both the working tree and the index, it goes into the snapshot commit.
 *   If the file doesn't exist in the working tree, it doesn't go into the snapshot commit.
-*   If the file exists but isn't staged, it **also doesn't** go into the snapshot commit.
+*   If the file is neither tracked nor staged, it doesn't go into the snapshot commit.
+*   If the file is staged for deletion, it doesn't go into the snapshot commit.

 Each row in the following table specifies whether a file exists in any of four trees: the working tree, the index, `HEAD`, and the tip of the snapshots branch.
 The last column